guykisel/inline-plz/DEVELOPMENT.md

 # Guidelines and Best Practices

-Please perform both a `dryrun` and a full `tox` runthrough before committing your code.
+Please perform both a `dryrun` and a full `tox` run-through before committing your code.

 We'd like to keep the code formatting consistent, and are using the defaults from the [black](https://github.com/ambv/black) python formatting tool as our standard.